Undline/UndChain/readme.md

 Due to this potential vulnerability, a rotation schedule for validators will be implemented that forces **active validators** to swap out with **passive validators** which should reduce the risk.

 Between the rotation schedule and the 2/3 consensus mechanism I believe this will enforce the network to move forward.
 This also allows up to 32% of the validators to act in a deceptive way.
-There is a mechanism for validators and partners who operate in a deceptive manner which is called the perception score.
-If malice is detected your perception score is dropped.
+There is a mechanism for validators and partners who operate in a deceptive manner which is called the Reliability score.
+If malice is detected your Reliability score is dropped.

-### Perception Score
+### Reliability Score

-The idea behind the perception score is so that a validator or client can judge the merits of a user without having to do blockchain analysis on that user.
+The idea behind the Reliability score is so that a validator or client can judge the merits of a user without having to do blockchain analysis on that user.
 This system **MUST** be closely monitored and can **NEVER** be used as a means of preventing transactions from occurring.
 This isn't a social credit score, but more of a reliability rating of that particular user.
-All users can experience a reduction in their perception score, but validators and partners are the most affected since it can prevent them from providing service on the network.
+All users can experience a reduction in their Reliability score, but validators and partners are the most affected since it can prevent them from providing service on the network.
 Much like the ledger, the score is maintained by the validators (meaning they request the score to be updated), but is stored by the partners.

-#### Perception Score - Loss
+#### Reliability Score - Loss

-Validators can loose their perception score if
+Validators can loose their Reliability score if

 1. They provide false records of transactional events
 2. They do not maintain up to date user / job / work / payout files